CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-From the mathematics we know that if a number is **not prime** it has **at least one divisor** in the interval [2 ... square root from the given number].
+From the mathematics, we know that if a number is **not prime** it has **at least one divisor** in the interval [2 ... square root from the given number].
 This is what we use in the example above.
-For each number we look for a divisor in this interval.
+For each number, we look for a divisor in this interval.
 If we find a divisor, then the number is not prime and we could continue with the next number from the interval.
 Gradually, by adding the prime numbers we fill the list, after which we traverse it and print it on the screen.
 Here is how the output of the code above looks like:

 ```console
 211 223 227 229 233 239 241 251 257 263 269 271 277 281 283 293